Scoreboard & Thoughts

 secretBook: Crypto

-Firstly to reverse the binary extract the embedded pyc using pyinstxtractor-ng and decompile it to obtain this source
+Firstly, to reverse the binary extract the embedded pyc using pyinstxtractor-ng and decompile it to obtain the source

 # Decompiled with PyLingual (https://pylingual.io)